paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-073-international-religious-freedom.md

   (B) a majority of Commissioners appointed by an elected official from the political party that is not the party of the President.

-**(d) Submission of strategic plan** Not later than 180 days after October 16, 2015, and not less frequently than biennially thereafter, the Chair and Vice Chair of the Commission shall jointly submit, to the appropriate congressional committees, a written strategic plan that includes—
+**(d) Submission of strategic plan** Not later than 180 days after December 20, 2019, and every 2 years thereafter, the Chair and Vice Chair of the Commission shall jointly submit, to the appropriate congressional committees, a written strategic plan that includes—

 (1) a description of prioritized actions for the Commission for a period of time to be specified by the Commissioners;